XAITK/xaitk-saliency/CONTRIBUTING.md

 We use Sphinx for manual and automatic API [documentation](docs).

+### Contribution Release Note Exceptions
+When a new contribution is fixing a bug or minor issue with something that has been recently contributed, it may be the case that no additional release notes are needed since they would add redundancy to the document.

+For example, let's say that a recent contribution added a feature `Foo` and an appropriate release note for that feature.
+If a bug with that feature is quickly noticed and fixed in a follow-on contribution that does not impact how the feature is summarized in the release notes, then the release-notes check on that follow-on contribution may be ignored by the reviewers of the contribution.

+Generally, a reviewer will assume that a release note is required unless the contributor makes a case that the check should be ignored.
+This will be considered by reviewers on a case-by-case basis.

 ## Class Naming Philosophy
 For classes that define a behavior, or perform a transformation of a